MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks,

 Book Your First Consultation

-Prepare for your Plastic Surgeon Consultation
+Prepare for your plastic surgeon consultation

-• Bring a friend or relative to help discuss the information.
+• Bring a friend or relative to help discuss the information

-• Take lots of notes and read the documents provided.
+• Take lots of notes and read the documents provided

-• Dress in simple clothes as you may need to undress.
+• Dress in simple clothes as you may need to undress

-• Bring your GP Referral and your test results.
+• Bring your GP referral and your test results

-What's involved in a Browlift?
+What's Involved in a Browlift?

-Dr Hunt will perform one of two browlift techniques, open or endoscopic.
-However whichever procedure you have agreed is right for you, your surgery will take place under general anesthetic in the hospital of your choice, administered by one of Dr Hunt’s personally selected anesthetists.
+Dr Hunt will perform one of two Brow Lift techniques, open or endoscopic.
+However, whichever procedure you have agreed is right for you, your surgery will take place under general anesthetic in the hospital of your choice, administered by one of Dr Hunt’s personally selected anesthetists.

 Open Brow Lift